-The Novato Teen Clinic (NTC), is a program of the North Marin Community Services, which operates a teen-only reproductive and behavioral health clinic in Novato.
-Each year NMCS recruits a team of eight Peer Health Promoters to work in our Novato Teen Clinic.
+The Novato Teen Clinic (NTC), is a program of the North Marin Community Services, which operates a teen and transitional-age youth reproductive and behavioral health clinic in Novato.
+Each year NMCS recruits a team of Peer Health Promoters to work in our Novato Teen Clinic.

 Are you a Teen or Transitional Aged Youth aged 15-25 years old, who is interested in earning community service or internship* hours in a fun and educational environment?
 Come join our Peer Health Promoter team at Novato Teen Clinic!

 A Peer Health Promoter (PHP) is a person that teens can come to confidentially to get help or guidance for their health and well-being.
 We link teens to services and information they need in the community.